CBC-UCONN/RNA-Seq-Model-Organism-Arabidopsis-thaliana/README.md

 fastq-dump : 2.8.2
 ```

-For our needs, we will simply be using the accession numbers to dump our experimental data into our directory.
+For our needs, we will simply be using the accession numbers to download our experimental data into our directory.
 We know our accession numbers, so let's write a shell script to retrieve our raw reads.
 There are a variety of text editors available on Xanadu.
 My preferred text editor is "nano".
 Therefore, we will be using nano to write our shell script.

 ```
 nano data_dump.sh